LREN-CHUV/python-base-docker-images/README.md

 ### Integrate a new algorithm

-1. Extend a version of hbpmip/python-mip image.
+1. Extend a version of hbpmip/python-mip image;
 2. Add `import io_helper` in your Python script to import the library;
 3. Call `io_helper.fetch_data()` to get the input data (formatted like described below);
-4. Call `io_helper.save_results(pfa, error, shape)` to store the results.
+4. Call `io_helper.save_results(pfa, error, shape)` to store the results;
+5. Ensure that your Dockerfile copies the needed files and sets up a valid entry-point.

 ## Input format